Li Na: Popularity and endorsements

 As the most successful East Asian, and Asian tennis player ever, Li has become one of the most well-known and marketable athletes in the world.
-In 2013, Li appeared on the cover of Time magazine, which named her to its annual list of the 100 Most Influential People in the World; Li being one of only four athletes to be named on the list.
+In 2013, Li appeared on the cover of Time magazine, which named her in its annual list of the 100 Most Influential People in the World; Li being one of only four athletes to be named on the list.
 Former world No. 1 Chris Evert writes: "Tennis has exploded in China.
 The country now has some 15 million tennis players; 116 million watched Li win the French Open.
 That kind of exposure is crucial to our sport, and it never would have happened without Li.
 At tournaments, I've seen her charm the crowds.
 When she smiles, everyone melts.
 She's just such a breath of fresh air.
 Her friendly on-court demeanour as well as her hilariously-witty post-match interviews brings a smile to everyone's face."
 Li also appeared on the cover of 26 May 2014 edition of Time magazine, which featured an article titled "The Passion of Li Na", in which author Hannah Beech described Li as a world class sports idol, inspiring millions of Chinese people to regard her as an icon of pursuing independent character and freedom of thought.
 In 2012, Forbes listed Li as No. 85 in the Forbes Celebrity 100 list.
 Li, along with the fellow tennis players Maria Sharapova and Serena Williams, were the only three female athletes who cracked the Top 100 earning list.
 Li was ranked No. 5 and No.8 on the Forbes China Celebrity 100 list in 2012 and 2014 respectively.
 Li is affectionately called "Big Sister Na" (娜姐 (Nàjiě)) among Chinese communities and is considered a "strong, unbending and unyielding" role model.
 She has not only become a household name across China but a global icon, with her Sina Weibo microblogging having over 23 million followers as of October 2014.
 Her perceived rebelliousness, exemplified by the rose tattoo on her chest and her previous run-ins with government sports programs, also helped boost her popularity.
 On 15 April 2015, Li received the Laureus Academy Exceptional Achievement award at the Laureus World Sports Awards held in Shanghai.
 She was also a nominee for the Laureus World Sportswoman of the Year award, alongside Serena Williams.

 Nike was Li's clothing and footwear sponsor for many years, dating back to her early tennis career.
 Li used Babolat Pure Drive GT rackets.
 In 2009, Li was signed by IMG.
 She rose to fame after her Roland Garros triumph, and since had signed seven endorsements in multiple-year terms.
 Her agent, Max Eisenbud, also managed to negotiate a deal allowing Li to wear other sponsors' patches on her Nike tennis shirt, something not usually permitted by the sportswear giant.

 In 2019, Peter Chan directed a biopic about Li Na's life, based on her autobiography, with a release date yet unknown.